ccsyan/E.-coli-Min-system-1D-simulation/README.md

 4. c4.lamba.py produce a figure as lambda value vs cell length
 5. c5.Iratio.py produce a figure as Iratio vs cell length
 6. c6.period.py produce a figure as oscillation preiod vs cell length

+# References

+1.	editing

+# Feedback

+Made changes to the layout templates or some other part of the code?
+Fork this repository, make your changes, and send a pull request.
+Do these codes help on your research?
+Please cite as the follows: Growth-dependent concentration gradient of the ....C Parada1, CCS Yan, CY Hung, IP Tu, CP Hsu, YL Shih.